 You will live and study side-by-side with local students, both in Vienna and in Marburg.
 Housing options include university and privately-operated student dormitories— for the regular semester you can even apply to live in Marburg’s castle (Schloss).
 The Schloss is located at the very center of Marburg and offers students the opportunity to live alongside a special group of German and international students!

 Designed to enrich your understanding of local life and culture, BCA excursions are unique to each program and offer you exciting learning experiences you couldn’t get on your own.
 All costs are included in the program fee.
 Excursion destinations are likely to change from year to year, however, students typically visit a combination of the following:

-Take a day trip to neighboring Slovakia’s capital city, Bratislava, to help you better understand its relations with Vienna, both past and present.
-Overlook the Danube River by the border of Austria and Hungary in this 18th-century old town.
+Take a day trip to Slovakia’s capital, Bratislava, to help you better understand its relationship with Vienna.
+Overlook Austria and Hungary in this 18th-century town.